orlandorss/orlandorss/README.md

 - 👋 Hi, I’m @orlandorss
-- 👀 I'm interested in mobile development
+- 👀 I'm interested in - Mobile development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning -  Kotlin
-- 📫 How to reach me orlando.r.s@outlook.com
+- 📫 How to reach me - orlando.r.s@outlook.com

 <!---
 orlandorss/orlandorss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.